Ruelle-Taylor resonances of Anosov actions: Introduction

 We prove in a subsequent article \cite{BGW21} that the microlocal characterization Theorem~\ref{Theo3intro}(\ref{it:WF_phys_meas}) of physical measures via their wavefront set implies that the physical measures of an Anosov action are exactly those invariant measures that allow an absolutely continuous disintegration along the stable manifolds.
 We show in \cite[Theorem 2]{BGW21} that for each physical/SRB measure, there is a basin $B\subset \mc{M}$ of positive Lebesgue measure such that for all $f\in C^0(\M)$, all proper open subcones $\mathcal{C}\subset\W$ and all $x\in B$, we have the convergence

 Moreover, we prove in \cite[Theorem 3]{BGW21} that the measure $\mu$ can be written as an infinite weighted sums over Dirac measures on the periodic tori of the action, showing an equidistribution of periodic tori in the support of $\mu$.
-Finally, we show that this measure has full support in $\mc{M}$ if the action in the Weyl chamber is transitive.
-As mentionned before, the existence of such a measure is considered as one important step towards the resolution of the \cite{KaSp94} rigidity conjecture.
+Finally, we show that this measure has full support in $\mc{M}$ if the action is positively transitive in the sense that there is a dense orbit $\cup_{A\in \mc{W}} \varphi_1^{X_A}(x)$ for some $x\in \mc{M}$.
+As mentioned before, the existence of such a measure is considered as one important step towards the resolution of the \cite{KaSp94} rigidity conjecture.